rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 the IP addresses of the computers where the developers are connecting to the databases on the server.

-If you don’t limit these connections to the server, port 1433 will be exposed and outside hackers *will* attempt a brute-force attack on the server over this port.
+If you don’t limit these connections to the server, port 1433 is exposed and outside hackers *will* attempt a brute-force attack on the server over this port.
 These types of attacks cause high network traffic, slow the server's performance, and even bring down sites if an important account gets locked out.
 By limiting access to this port, these issues